 Rabbi Hanna Tiferet Siegel is a poet and mystic through whom song and inspiration flow.
 She has recorded eight albums of original liturgical music.
 In 1982, she was the first woman to receive the title, Eshet Hazon/Woman of Vision and Midwife of the Soul.
 She has helped to build and sustain communities in Vancouver, BC, Hanover, NH, and Boston, MA.
 She currently serves as the rabbi of B’nai Or of Boston.
 In addition to serving as a Mashpi’ah Ruchanit, she is a Soul Memory Facilitator, and a Baba to two precious granddaughters.

 Rabbinic Pastor & Mashpi’ah Ruchanit Sandra Wortzel received smicha from the ALEPH Rabbinic Pastor Program of AOP.
-She is the Assistant Director of the ALEPH Rabbinic Pastor program and the Administrative Assistant of the AOP Hashpa'ah Training Program, a Supervisor for Hashpa’ah students, and a Mashpia faculty for AOP students.
-Sandra is a Rabbinic/Interfaith Chaplain for Casa de La Luz Hospice in Tucson, AZ.
+She is a Director of Studies for the ALEPH Rabbinic Pastor program, a supervisor for Hashpa’ah Program students, and a Mashpia for AOP students.
+R.P.
+Sandra also serves as Co-President of the Rabbinic Pastor Association.
 She is a graduate of the Kol Zimra Hebrew chant leadership training.
 Uniting Jewish spirituality, the expressive arts, and nature, Sandra encourages others to express their spirituality and yearnings through the arts, in Hashpa’ah sessions, creative ceremonies, and workshops.
 Sandra has a BFA in Dance, a MA in Expressive Arts Therapy from Lesley University, and a Certificate in Advanced Graduate Studies from the European Graduate School in Saas-Fee, Switzerland in Training, Research and Leadership in Expressive Arts Therapy.